oasysgames/oasys-docs/docs/verse-developer/9-faq.md

 Once completed, confirm the address has been updated by calling `getAddress` again.

+---
 ### Q.How to Verify a Contract Using the Explore API?
 Please refer to the [Contract Verification](https://docs.oasys.games/docs/staking/explore/1-3-verify) section of the explorer in this documentation.

+---
+### Q. Does the fact that The Verse is run by a single node mean it's not decentralized?
+Discussing the decentralization of L2 cannot be done in the same manner as with L1.
+For L1, decentralization is a primary concern because if it is centralized, the central authority could engage in fraudulent behaviors, such as double-spending.
+On the other hand, L2 incorporates mechanisms to correct fraudulent behavior (our Verse uses Optimistic Rollup, and this correction is facilitated through fraud proof submissions).
+Therefore, decentralization is not as critical in the security context for L2.

+However, censorship resistance and MEV (maximal extractable value) present more significant challenges.
+Since our Verse is operated by a single party, this means that the party can select transactions based on their preferences, implying that the Verse lacks censorship resistance.
+Examples of MEV issues include front-running, back-running, and DEX arbitrage, which are concerns.